Silver Star Resources

 Silver Star’s new geological deposit models and recent metallurgical test work have revealed several promising drill targets within the underexplored Texas District, which may represent extensions of known mineralisation.

-By the early 20th century, the Silver Star Mine and the Silver Spur Mine reached their peak production levels.
-The Silver Star Mine was renowned for its high-grade silver ore, which yielded substantial quantities of the precious metal.
-Similarly, the Silver Spur Mine became famous for its rich silver deposits and efficient extraction methods.
+By the early 20th century, the Texas Silver Mine and the Silver Spur Mine reached their peak production levels.
+The Texas Silver Mine was renowned for its high-grade silver ore, which yielded substantial quantities of the precious metal.
+Similarly, the Silver Spur Mine became famous for its rich silver deposits and efficient extraction methods

 Developments Over the Last 50 Years